Royal Caribbean Harmony of the Seas ‘Preview’ Cruise to Rotterdam

 Were you on one of the first couple of sailings?
 Let me know what you thought of Harmony of the Seas in the comments below.

 Disclosure: I paid for this cruise holiday in full, together with transportation to and from the port.
-Royal Caribbean kindly supplied WiFi access, a meal for two in Wonderland and $100 on-board credit to cover incidentals.
-The opinions in this article are my own.
+Royal Caribbean kindly supplied WiFi access, a meal for two in Wonderland and $100 onboard credit to cover incidentals.
+My opinions are my own.

 The fact that the ship was not ready in time meant that many of the advertised facilities were not available.
 The amount of construction work around the ship did not help.
 The mini cruise itinerary itself was great, and I am sure the ship would have been had it been ready in time.